52322 was built at Horwich in December 1895 and entered service the following year as L&YR number 1300 (later LMS 12322 and BR 52322).

-It was withdrawn from service at Oldham in August 1960 and purchased privately by a Lancashire civil engineering company.
-It was restored as No 1122, at White Bear station, Adlington, on the line between St Helens and Blackburn, and remained in the station yard for many years.
+It was withdrawn from service at Oldham in August 1960 and purchased privately by a Lancashire civil engineering company (Leonard Fairclough).
+It was restored as No 1122 at Horwich Works by apprentices and placed on display at White Bear station, Adlington, on the line between St Helens and Blackburn, and remained in the station yard for many years.
 The station itself had been closed by BR in January 1960.

 It moved to the Ribble Steam Railway in December 2009 where it steamed again before being loaned out for use on heritage railways.

-The locomotive which is normally based on the East Lancs Railway will spend 2018 on the Spa Valley Railway.
+The locomotive which is normally based on the East Lancs Railway spent 2018 on the Spa Valley Railway.

 |Home Base||Current Status||Owner|